Friendly Fonts

 Common traits of friendly fonts and what they convey

-Friendly fonts are typefaces that can be fun, inviting, and convey a sense of approachability and warmth.
-They are great for personal projects, kids’, and playful branding.
+Friendly fonts are typefaces that can be fun, inviting, and show a sense of approachability and warmth.
+They are a natural fit for personal projects, kids’, and playful branding.

 Friendly fonts tend to be more rounded, with relatively open shapes and generous spacing between letters.
 Openness helps to create a feeling of lightness.